OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/kvm_node_installation.rst

 Installing on Debian/Ubuntu
 ---------------------------

-Execute the following commands to install the node package and restart libvirt to use the OpenNebula-provided configuration file:
+Execute the following commands to install the OpenNebula KVM node package and restart libvirt to use the OpenNebula-provided configuration file:

 .. prompt:: bash $ auto